acts-project/acts/docs/core/geometry/layerless/building.md

 For cylindrical detectors there exist a generic tracking geometry building module, based on KDTree and a proto description.

-This building procedure uses a {class}`Acts::ProtoDetector` description which provides a high level description of layers and container volumes, together with some binning and ordering information.
+This building procedure uses a {struct}`Acts::ProtoDetector` description which provides a high level description of layers and container volumes, together with some binning and ordering information.
 This proto description is then used to assign surfaces that are provided to the